kkranker/dtalink/README.md

 The Stata help file ([dtalink.sthlp](https://github.com/kkranker/dtalink/raw/master/dtalink.sthlp)) provides additional documentation and examples.
 After installation, type
 `. help dtalink` to read the package [documentation](https://github.com/kkranker/dtalink/raw/master/dtalink.sthlp).

+# Other langauges

+l.
+I would love to try porting this code to Julia and seeing how the performance changes.
+l.
+I was asked how to do this in SQL or SAS.
+[This branch](https://github.com/kkranker/dtalink/tree/sql) has a toy example.